 Setting sustainability goals can help you measure your progress and ensure that you’re making a positive impact.

-Here are five examples of business goals you can set to reduce your environmental impact.
+Here are five green marketing examples of business goals you can set to reduce your environmental impact.

 Calculate your carbon footprint and set reduction targets.